Gender system: The Alternative Model of Gender

 In "The Five Sexes: Why Male and Female Are Not Enough", Anne Fausto-Sterling explores the possibilities of the intersex and how these individuals fit into the traditional labeling of "male" and "female".
 Her "Alternative Model of Gender" is a proposition that allows for the inclusion of intersexual individuals into the traditional gender labeling system.
 Anne Fausto-Sterling proposes that a body does not necessarily have to fit into the orthodox gender binary set by a society, but rather can be categorized under the possibility of male, female, merm, ferm, and herm, which are labels given to individuals born with a variation in sex characteristics.
 Fausto-Sterling's "Of Gender and Genitals" discuses the fate of the individuals born with "ambiguous" genitalia and the need to surgically correct the deviations these individuals propel into a male-female society.

 She explores the need for allowing the body to be labeled as is, rather than configuring it into the expectations of society, as the traditional binary gender labeling calls for.
-The Alternative Model allows for this type of gender labeling.
+The Alternative Model allows for this type of gender labeling as well as to be comprehended in terms of behavioral, biological, and mental characteristics.

 Gendered violence

 Gendered violence is a worldwide issue that can take place in different forms with varying consequences.
 It can be similar to a hate crime in which physical violence is specifically targeting the victim's gender.
 Transgender people and women experience the most gender violence but anyone can be a victim.
-Women are particularly at risk of gender violence in intimate relationships.
+Women are particularly at risk of gender violence in intimate relationships involving substance abuse, psychological abuse, and sexual abuse.
+During the COVID-19 pandemic, women were more prone to gender violence due to factors of staying quarantined.
 Women are 10 times more likely to be a victim of intimate partner violence.
 This act of violence occurs in the public as well as the private domain and can sometimes be overlooked.
 Many deaths have resulted from gendered violence, as seen in the film Two Spirits.
 Organizations such as California Coalition Against Sexual Assault support the Latino communities in particular to end domestic violence.
 It is also a matter related to the dominant gender system, which often underlies the motives for gendered violence.
 The dominant gender system also creates structural violence.